 What Are Scotland’s Big Five?

 Chances are if you’re a wildlife lover, you’ve heard of the Big Five.
-The Big Five is a term used to name the must-see animals in a particular wildlife region around the world.
+The Big Five is a term used to name the must-see animals in a particular wildlife region worldwide.
 For example, in Africa, the Big Five are considered buffalo, elephant, lion, rhino, and leopard.

 As a significant wildlife region, Scotland also celebrates its very own Big Five.
 During your wildlife break, be on the lookout for the Scotland Big Five: the golden eagle, red deer, red squirrel, common seal, and European otter.